hollowdoor/bestow/README.md

 Some of the above are non-solutions.
 Others are solutions that are used frequently enough to almost be standard/best practices.
 I'll let you decide which is which.

-Divvy is a module that fulfills that need for reducing repetition for what seems common methods used to accomplish browser, or server compatibilty.
+Bestow is a module that fulfills that need for reducing repetition for what seems common methods used to accomplish browser, or server compatibilty.
 It brings it's interface to the module, and application level to accompish this.

 ## A Warning

 Node has it's special code.
 This special code relies on compiled C++ to accomplish what javascript can't do.
-If a module relies on those C++ codes it will not work with Divvy.
+If a module relies on those C++ codes it will not work with bestow.
 You should see undefined errors for those modules that do use C++.
 In some cases you may be able to replace those modules with a paritally compatible browser implementaion.

 Node has a lot of modules that can work in the browser already.
-The purpose of Divvy isn't to support those modules.
-Maybe in the future there can be a flag that a developer can set to allow Divvy support, or some other method can be used to make modules compatible.
+The purpose of bestow isn't to support those modules.
+Maybe in the future there can be a flag that a developer can set to allow bestow support, or some other method can be used to make modules compatible.

-These problems can be solved in one's own modules using ajax, or sockets, but there's no guarantee that any publicly available modules will try those solutions, or even be using Divvy.
+These problems can be solved in one's own modules using ajax, or sockets, but there's no guarantee that any publicly available modules will try those solutions, or even be using bestow.

-For now Divvy can be used to load scripts that are modules using Divvy methods.
+For now bestow can be used to load scripts that are modules using bestow methods.
 The documentation explains how this can be accompished for a module.

-## Making a script ready for Divvy
+## Making a script ready for bestow

-You can just use the Divvy methods to make a script work browser side, but there are some things you can do to make a script work better.
+You can just use the bestow methods to make a script work browser side, but there are some things you can do to make a script work better.
 Here are those things.

 Wrap your whole script in a self invoking function that looks like this.